Secondary school places: When do parents find out?

 In England and Wales, parents who applied online will be sent an email on 1 March with details of how to accept the place, and the deadline for doing so.

-Parents who did not apply online will be sent a letter.
+Those who did not apply online will be sent a letter.

 If they do not accept by the date specified, the offer could be withdrawn and the place given to someone else.